Nursing is referred to as the “caring” profession, and nurse practitioners are first and foremost nurses.

 A nurse practitioner can work independently or in collaboration with a doctor.
 Forty-three percent of family nurse practitioners work in family health but there are additional opportunities in teaching, healthcare research, and administration.

 Family nurse practitioners combine the compassionate care of a nurse with comprehensive primary care.
 FNPs expand nursing care with earning diagnostic privileges.
 They can treat illnesses and injuries and manage overall patient care.
-This autonomy and total control of patient care augment the focus on education in nursing to improve patient outcomes.
+This autonomy and total control of patient care augment the focus of how having a graduate degree in nursing can improve patient outcomes.

 Nurses and NPs emphasize knowledge of disease prevention and lifestyle — nurses teach, and patients learn from nurses.
 Nurse practitioners order and interpret testing.
-They can also prescribe treatments and medications.
+They can also prescribe treatments and medications due to their clinical experience and graduate program degree.

 The Need for Nurse Practitioners is Growing

-Nurse practitioners are an essential solution to the increasing problems of an ill and aging population.
+Nurse practitioners are an essential solution to acute care and the increasing problems of an ill and aging population.
 They are needed in underserved rural and fragmented patient populations, as well as mainstream healthcare environments.
-Nurse practitioners blend nursing and primary medicine beautifully to provide exemplary care with a focus on disease prevention, patient well-being and patient education.
+Nurse practitioners specialties include blending nursing and primary medicine beautifully to provide exemplary care with a focus on disease prevention, patient mental health and well-being, and patient education.
 Patients love the caring concern and attention that nurse practitioners provide.
 Nurses are strong patient advocates, and their work in primary care adds value to the communities they serve.

 Top Benefits of Becoming a Nurse Practitioner

-From job security, to flexibility, to career advancement, here are some of the top benefits of becoming a nurse practitioner.
+From job security, to flexibility, to career advancement, here are some of the main reasons why you should become a nurse practitioner.

 People need medical care day and night, on weekends and weekdays, in urban and rural locations and in all sorts of settings.
 Because medicine is such a broad-reaching field and nurse practitioners are so high in demand, nurses often have the luxury of choosing their schedule and location.